fangherk/community_chatter/README.md

 Developing:

+0. Use conda or pip to install the requirements.
 1. Add your API token to telegram using the handy sh file: `source setup.sh`
+    - Otherwise, you can just add the export to your terminal
+2. Create a Postgres database and add basic params.
+For example, I am using `database.ini` with `setup.sql` as my test databases.
-2. Run the bot with `python comchatter_boy.py`
+3. Run the bot with `python comchatter_boy.py`

 Current Test Bot:

-1. Add @comchatter_bot to Telegram
+1. Add @comchatter_bot to Telegram.
+TODO: need to deploy somewhere else.
-2. Try "/register"
+2. Try "/register" or "/info"